-Midterms and Finals: These exams are departmental, i.e., all sections of Math 1426 will take the same exam and the grades will have the same weight in each section.
+Midterms and Finals:

+These exams are departmental.
+This means that all sections of Math 1426 take the same midterm and final exams and that the grades on these exams have the same weight in each of the sections of calculus regardless of instructor.
 All of these exams are comprehensive.
-Each exam will be a mix of multiple choice problems and show-your-work problems.
+The format of each exam will be a mix of multiple-choice problems and free-response problems.

-Any student who scores below 50 on the final exam cannot receive a grade higher than D in the course.
+The final exam has a grade weight of 35%; however, any student who scores below 50 on the final exam cannot receive a grade higher than a D in the course.